PanDAWMS/panda-docs/docs/source/terminology/terminology.rst

 Global share
 -------------
-Global shares define the allocation of compute resources among various working groups and/or user activities, e.g., the whole compute resources are dynamically partitioned to multiple global shares.
+Global shares define the allocation of computing resources among various working groups and/or user activities, e.g., the whole computing resources are dynamically partitioned to multiple global shares.
 Each task is mapped to a global share according to its working group and activity type.
 Many components in JEDI and the PanDA server work with global shares.
+See the :doc:`Resource Allocations</advanced/gshare>` page for the details.

 -----------